-Our Department is one of very few that brings together the excitement and challenge of both aeronautical and automotive engineering.
-Our reputation for excellent teaching and topical research is built on a long and successful history.
-Automotive engineering started in 1919 and Aeronautical in 1935.
+The Department is unique in the UK in bringing together the disciplines of aeronautical and automotive engineering.
+Our reputation for excellent teaching and topical research is built on a long and successful history with automotive engineering having started in 1919 and Aeronautical in 1935.

-From small beginnings we are now housed in a purpose built, £14M facility that includes laboratories, workshops, wind-tunnels, a flight simulator and a technical display area where a technology demonstrator aircraft takes pride of place.
-We currently have 600 undergraduate students and 70 research students.
+From small beginnings we are now housed in large, purpose built facilities that include a wide range of laboratories and workshops equipped for research and teaching; this includes engine test rigs, wind-tunnels, a flight and driving simulator, structures and composite laboratories and many others.
+At the heart of the department is a technical display and work space where an aircraft takes pride of place.
+We currently have 700 undergraduate students and 75 research students.

-Transport technology is woven in to our society and culture and will continue to provide some of the greatest challenges in engineering.
-At the same time transport systems have never faced a bigger challenge to be efficient and clean.
-Our aim is to equip our students at whatever level of study with the knowledge and skills to solve some of the great issues of the moment and to ensure they contribute throughout their career.
+Transport technology is woven into our society and culture and will continue to provide some of the greatest challenges in engineering as we strive to deliver efficient, accessible, sustainable and clean transport systems.
+Our aim is to equip our students, at whatever level of study, with the knowledge and skills to tackle some of the great issues of the moment and the ability to build on their time at University so that they can contribute throughout their career.

-Our research covers aerodynamics, control systems, engines and fuel cells, lightweight structures and vehicle refinement.
-We are organised into five groups within the Department and those groups each form part of a larger research organisation that spans a number of the Loughborough Departments.
+Our research activities cover a vast range of areas of aeronautical and automotive engineering, including applied aerodynamics, control systems, engines and fuel cells, lightweight structures, vehicle dynamics and refinement.
+We are organised into research groups within the Department and those groups each form part of a larger organisation that spans a number of the Loughborough Departments.

-We hope you find the information you are looking for.
-We would welcome your enquiry or feedback on what you have seen.
+We hope you find the information you are looking for and would welcome your enquiry or feedback on what you have seen.
 Please use the contact information we have provided.

 The School of AACME, (Aeronautical, Automotive, Chemical and Materials Engineering), is committed to gender equality and aims to work to overcome the barriers to progression for all staff.